adaksuman/genapp/README.md

 ## Setup a Sample Plugin

-genapp plugins are single shell script files that are [sourced][] by genapp and that contain a `setup` function.
+genapp plugins are single bash script files that are [sourced][] by genapp and that contain a `setup` function.

 Copy the "simple_http" example plugin to the directory specified in the genapp `plugins_conf_home` directory:

-    cp examples/simple_http/plugin $PLUGINS_HOME/simple_http
+    $ cp examples/simple_http/plugin $plugins_home/simple_http

-where `$PLUGINS_HOME` is the plugins conf home directory you created above.
+where `$plugins_home` is the plugins conf home directory you created above.

 Note that the file is named "simple_http" -- this is how genapp identifies the plugin.

 ## Create a Sample Project

-In an empty directory, create `metadata.json`:
+Create an empty directory that will serve as your application *package directory*.
+For example:

+    $ cd ~
+    $ mkdir sample_app

+Next, create the `.genapp` subdirectory inside the package directory.
+This will contain genapp related files (note the leading period in the directory name):

+	$ cd sample_app
+    $ mkdir .genapp

+Create a file named `metadata.json` inside the `.genapp` directory.
+It should look like this:

     {
         "app.plugins": ["simple_http"]
     }

-Next, in the same directory, create `index.html`:
+In the root of your package directory (e.g. `sample_app`), create `index.html`:

     <html>
       <p>This is my sample app!</p>
       <p>It was deployed by genapp using
-        <a href="metadata.json">metadata.json</a>.</p>
+        <a href=".genapp/metadata.json">metadata.json</a>.</p>
     </html>

+When you're done, you should have an application package structure that looks like this:

+    sample_app/
+	sample_app/.genapp/
+	sample_app/.genapp/metadata.json
+	sample_app/index.html

 ## Start genapp

-From the genapp source directory, run:
+From `$genapp_home` run `make shell`:

+    $ cd $genapp_home
-    make shell
+    $ make shell

 This will start an interactive shell that you can use to test and debug genapp plugins.